-Through the GCIS Regional Offices a strong presence has been developed at local community level, especially at the 57 operational MPCCs nationwide (as at June 2004).
-Most important in this regard is the ability to target specific interest groups who form part of the WIMS, a comprehensive communication profile, which the GCIS has developed for each district and locality.
+Through the GCIS regional offices a strong presence has been developed at local community level, especially at the 65 operational MPCCs nationwide (as at June 2004).
+Most important in this regard is the ability to target specific interest groups who form part of the WIMS, which the GCIS has developed for each district and locality.

-For example, the Department of Trade and Industry (the dti) wished to engage with local level economic stakeholders be they small businesses, community- based economic service-providers, Local Economic Development officers of municipalities and the various organised structures of business.
-GCIS communication officers based in MPCCs at Matsamo in Mpumalanga and Namahadi in Free State were able to arrange stakeholder meetings where the dti presented their products.
-Such development communication workshops were successfully held in both MPCCs in October 2002.
+For example, the Department of Trade and Industry (the dti) wished to engage with local level economic stakeholders be they small businesses, community-based economic service-providers, Local Economic Development officers of municipalities and the various organised structures of business.
+GCIS communication officers based in MPCCs at Matsamo in Mpumalanga and Namahadi in the Free State were able to arrange stakeholder meetings where the dti presented their products.
+Such Development Communication workshops were successfully held in both MPCCs in October 2002.

-MPCCs were intended by government as a means to a specific end and not an end in themselves.
-This end is greater community involvement and empowerment through access to and awareness of information and services from government.
+MPCCs provide access to and awareness about government information and services.
 The purpose of such access is to improve people's lives by providing useful information.
 Operational MPCCs are intended as a base for programmes and information campaigns, Izimbizo, roadshows, distribution campaigns and community meetings, to mention but few.
 Once an MPCC is launched, the vision is for government departments to add value to these Centres through intensifying their campaigns and services.